Lindsey Vonn goes social with P.K. Subban marriage proposal

 FILE - In this July 10, 2019 file photo, P.K.
 Subban, left, of the New Jersey Devils, and Lindsey Vonn arrive at the ESPY Awards at Microsoft Theater in Los Angeles.
 Vonn popped the question to hockey star ... more

-Vonn linked a picture of herself and Subban with the ring, with the couple wearing matching striped pajamas in front of a Christmas tree with three dogs in the foreground.
-She also posted a close-up of Subban flashing the ring, with the words “drip drip”and a blue teardrop.

 The 30-year-old Subban and won the 2013 Norris Trophy with Montreal as the NHL's top defenseman.
-He was traded to New Jersey from Nashville.
+He was traded to New Jersey from Nashville in June.

 Vonn had a high-profile relationship with Tiger Woods.
 She previously was married to former ski racer Thomas Vonn, and kept his last name after they separated.